 Caring for your Clip in Hair Extensions

-Undercover Glamour’s clip in hair extensions are made of 100% Human Hair, so they can be treated more or less in the same way as your own hair. however, there are a few things you should know about human hair extensions before you get started.
-When your hair gets damaged it begins to split and break off, making each strand of hair shorter, but since your hair is still attached to your head, it will continue to grow and therefore keeping it looking long and luscious.
-With hair extensions, they do not keep growing, and as such, after a period of time they begin to lose their shine and quality as they will become shorter and more fragile.
+Undercover Glamour’s clip in hair extensions are made of 100% Human Hair, so they can be treated more or less in the same way as your own hair.
+However, there are a few things you should know about human hair extensions before you get started.
+When your hair gets damaged it begins to split and break off, making each strand of hair shorter but since your hair is still attached to your head, it will continue to grow and therefore keeping it looking long and luscious.
+With hair extensions, they do not keep growing, and as such, over time they begin to lose their shine and quality as they will become shorter and more fragile.

 So, how long will your Undercover Glamour clip in hair extensions last?

 This entirely depends on how often you wear them and how well you treat them.
 For heavy use you may wish to treat yourself to a brand-new set every 4 to 6 months.
 For moderate and gentle use, you should get 6 months to a year, and for light usage you would be looking at over a year.
 Remember to brush your hair extensions gently and hold them just below the weft/ clips when brushing to prevent any excess shedding.
 Our company director and model, Catherine Peck has been using her same set of Undercover Glamour extensions in dark brunette for nearly 2 years now.
 Please note, she only wears them a few times a week and has not used hair spray on them and also brushes them gently.

 Here is my information on how to prolong the life of your hair extensions, from storing the hair extensions through to washing and colouring them.

 You can either store your hair extensions in the original Undercover Glamour packaging, or in a similar storage case, or even a large wash bag can work well.